November 2011 Newsletter

 So I was over the moon when I discovered some software that would mimic the slowing down of footage.
 With very good results and at a fraction of the cost of high speed cameras.

 I updated my Sony Vegas Pro software to Sony Vegas Pro 11, and it comes installed with a trial for a program called "Twixtor".

 This is similar to software such as "Perfect Resize", formerly Genuine Fractals Print Pro, that increases the resolution of an image by adding pixels.

 Twixtor slows down footage up to 1500 times and then fills in the gaps in the same way.
 It takes a lot of practice but even after a few attempts, I was getting some pretty good results.
-You can see some footage I shot below over at our blog (best watched at 720p):

 Say Goodbye to Blurred Photos Forever…Soon!